Local Characteristic Decomposition of Equilibrium Variables for Hyperbolic Systems of Balance Laws: Numerical Examples

+and the reflecting (solid wall) boundary conditions, which are implemented using the ghost cell technique: we set the same values of $\rho$ and $p$ in the ghost cells while for $u$ the sign is negated.

-We compute the numerical solutions until the final time $t=0.2$ by Schemes 1 and 2 on a uniform grid with $\dx=1/50$.
-The numerical results are shown in Figure \ref{fig31}, where one can clearly see that Scheme 1 outperforms Scheme 2 as there are no oscillations in the results computed by Scheme 1, and these results are in good agreement with those reported in \cite{Xing13,Luo11}.
+We compute the numerical solutions until the final time $t=0.2$ by Schemes 1 and 2 on a uniform grid with $\dx=1/30$ together with the reference solution computed by Scheme 1 on a much finer mesh with $\dx=1/8000$.
+The numerical results are shown in Figure \ref{fig31}, where one can clearly see that Scheme 1 outperforms Scheme 2 as there are no oscillations in the results computed by Scheme 1.